tetratelabs/istio-distro.io/content/en/istio-ca-certs-integrations/acmpca-integration/_index.md

 ### Configure AWS credentials

 Ensure you have AWS credentials set up with the `AWSCertificateManagerPrivateCAFullAccess` and `AWSCertificateManagerFullAccess` policy attached on a machine you're accessing the Kubernetes cluster from.
-Alternatively, if you installed GetIstio on AWS Cloud Shell, the credentials are already set up.
+Alternatively, if you installed Tetrate Istio Distro on AWS Cloud Shell, the credentials are already set up.

 </details>